Top 3 myths about customer loyalty programs that is preventing you from making more money

 Myth 1: A loyalty program is expensive

 The thought of parting with money to “buy customers” is never comfortable.
-But if you look it as an objective investment in a view of compounding your customer acquisition and sales, you will soon realise: the more customers are rewarded by you = repeat business.
+But if you look at it as an objective investment in a view of compounding your customer acquisition and sales, you will soon realise: that the more customers are rewarded by you = repeat business.

-Let’s compare this to a typical marketing campaign – if you want a shot in having any decent results, you’re looking at a minimum spend of $5000 for starters, all without any guarantee on results.
+Let’s compare this to a typical marketing campaign – if you want a shot at having any decent results, you’re looking at a minimum spend of $5000 for starters, all without any guarantee on results.